 In the IT industry, where technology is rapidly changing and becoming sophisticated, the value of human resources with advanced expertise is growing.
 Given this, SCSK has established ADV (advanced) positions as one of the new job positions under the new human resource system, which aims to cultivate and acquire highly specialized personnel who will lead core business innovation and commercialization of DX.
 This system enables employees to earn over ¥30 million per year and strives to expand human resources through both internal appointment and external hiring.

-Support for sophistication, diversification and expansion of human resources businesses, thereby contributing to provision of new value.
+Support for sophistication, diversification and expansion of human resources

 • Second Job Program (Smart Work Plus)